 It can be a nightmare selecting a broker willing to accept your business.
 The best bet is to select a UK-based broker or to select a European-based broker with the required regulation.
 Selecting a broker from Seychelles may not be a good idea because there have been issues with brokers in that jurisdiction that stem mainly from a lack of appropriate regulation.

 UK brokers will require an international passport and documents to prove your residence which has been correctly signed by a public notary who will append his/her full name, position, official address, and official seal/stamp.
 In some African countries, the logistics for this process could cost as much as $500.
 This is unfortunate but an unavoidable price to pay to get a good broker in a jurisdiction like the UK which has a sound regulatory framework in place to protect you the trader.

 In order to get the benefit of faster transactions, try to select a broker that will allow you to transact with an e-wallet option such as Moneybookers or CashU.
 If you live in North Africa, CashU is your best bet.
 If you live in West Africa, you can try using Moneybookers or Liberty Reserve.
 There are other e-payment options that are available and which one is available for the trader is a function of what is provided as well as the geographical availability of such a payment method.

 A domiciliary account with your local bank for bank wire transfers is a necessity.
-This account not only serves to send out and receive your trading funds, it will also serve to provide a bank statement that can be used as a proof of address, as most banks are now required to do a KYC assessment prior to opening an account for you.
+This account not only serves to send out and receive your trading funds, but it will also serve to provide a bank statement that can be used as proof of address, as most banks are now required to do a KYC assessment prior to opening an account for you.

 3. Trading Hardware